PierreOrhan/ControlledStim/sounds/perExperiment/readme.md

 Organisation of the code for the project.

 We want to generate huggingface dataset containing a set of sounds.
+The dataset will also contain additional information about the sounds for the different experimental protocol and for the different neural networks.
+For example: masks over latent tokens (downsampled) for Wav2vec2

 Sounds can take the following formats:
 - Discrete stream: